AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 to launch the Nsight Systems GUI.
 You can then open the report file in the GUI to analyze the performance of your application.

-If you want to have a quick overview of the performance of your application, you can add the `-stats true` flag to the `nsys` command:
+If you want to have a quick overview of the performance of your application, you can add the ``--stats true`` flag to the ``nsys`` command:

 .. code-block:: bash